Tom Brady Admits He Related to a Major Theme of Michael Jordan’s ‘The Last Dance’

 “This is a real Tom Brady on the field, real emotion.
 I’m not playing a role; I’m playing myself,” Brady explained.
 “I think what you saw in that documentary was, ‘Wow, that’s really him.’
 That’s what we saw.
 That’s really Michael.”
 Not the Jordan from Nike or McDonald’s ads, the one that was a media creation of the 1990s, but the retired athlete who no longer cares what anyone thinks of him.

 Brady’s musings on The Last Dance aren’t exactly the idle observations of a fan.
-He’ll also get his own nine-episode ESPN docu-series — even though his career hasn’t wrapped up just yet.
-That alone will make for a very different experience, one closer to what we would’ve gotten had Jordan not kept all that archival footage in the vault for two decades.
+He also got his own nine-episode ESPN docu-series in November 2021 — mere weeks before announcing his retirement from the NFL on Feb.
+1, 2022.
+That alone will made different experience, one closer to what we would’ve gotten had Jordan not kept all that archival footage in the vault for two decades.

-It will be the differences between the two figures, rather than the similarities, that should allow Brady’s documentary to hold up to The Last Dance.
+It’s the differences between the two figures, rather than the similarities, that allow Brady’s documentary to hold up to The Last Dance.
 For example, both grew up playing baseball, but only Brady got a serious draft offer when he was young.
 While, as CBS Sports reports, Jordan’s celebrity allowed him to field a straight-up major league offer as he neared middle age.